J-F-Liu/toolbox/Tool/Rust.md

 For more information about this error, try rustc --explain E0703.
 ```

+## What is a build script?

+Most Rust projects use build scripts to deal with native dependencies, configure platform-specific options, or generate some source code.
+Let’s recall the build script functionality in Cargo.
+Whenever you put the build.rs file into the root folder of your package (the actual path can be configured), Cargo compiles it (and its dependencies, if any) to an executable and runs that executable before trying to build the package itself.
+Build script behavior can be configured via environment variables.
+Build scripts communicate with Cargo by printing lines prefixed with cargo:, thus influencing the rest of the building process.

 ## Async Programming

 A lock gives you mutable access to some data from a shared reference.
 In most cases, you just pick the `Mutex<T>` primitive from `std`.